-Bryan Daly is Practice Group Leader of Sheppard Mullin's Government Contracts and White Collar Defense Practice Groups and works out of the firm's Los Angeles office.
+Bryan Daly is a partner in the Government Contracts and White Collar Defense Practice Groups and works out of the firm's Los Angeles office.
 Bryan is a former Assistant U.S. Attorney for the Central District of California, Criminal Division, Public Corruption and Government Fraud Section.

 From 1991 through April 1995, Bryan served as director of the government's Southern California Government Fraud Task Force and supervised numerous law enforcement agents from various federal agencies.
 He received the 1992 U.S. Department of Justice Director's Award for Superior Performance as an Assistant U.S. Attorney, and the 1994 U.S. Department of Justice Special Achievement Award for Sustained Superior Performance as an Assistant U.S. Attorney.